Demolition of Rochor Centre to begin from Jun 26

 SINGAPORE: The demolition of Rochor Centre will begin from Jun 26 in preparation for the construction of the North-South Corridor (NSC), said the Land Transport Authority (LTA) in a news release on Wednesday (Jun 20).

-The demolition of the four residential blocks will commence from the top floors, said LTA, with the structure progressively brought down floor-by-floor using machinery.
+The demolition of the four residential blocks will commence from the top floors, with the structure progressively brought down floor-by-floor using machinery.

 The demolition is expected to complete by April 2019, it added.